 13i.
 Is accelerated migration from checks to electronic payment methods a high-priority desired outcome for the U.S. payment system?
 (Accelerated means faster than the current trend of gradual migration.)
 Please explain, if desired.
+Yes. yes, checks are expensive and outdated.
+Look at the new users coming in, there are all digital. the ipad generation!!
 13ii.
 Should the Federal Reserve Banks establish a target for the percent of noncash payments to be initiated via electronic means, by a specific date?
 For example: "By the year 2018, 95% of all noncash payments will be made via electronic means."
 If Yes, what is the appropriate target lever and date?
-14. Business-to-business payments have remained largely paper-based due to difficulties with handling remittance information.
-Consumer bill payments also are heavily pape based due to the lack of comfort some consumers have with electronic alternatives.
+Yes. can be done sooner 14.
+Business-to-business payments have remained largely paper-based due to difficulties with handling remittance information.
+Consumer bill payments also are heavily paper based due to the lack of comfort some consumers have with electronic alternatives.
 In addition, many small businesses have not adopted ACH for recurring payments due to technical challenges and/or cost constraints.
 The payment industry has multiple efforts underway to address these issues.
 14i.
 To what extent are these efforts resulting in migration from checks to other payment types?
 14ii.
-What other barriers need to be addressed to accelerate migration of these payments?
-14iii.
-What other tactics, including incentives, will effectively persuade businesses and consumers to migrate to electronic payments?
+What other barriers need to be addressed to accelerate migration of these payments? regulation and adoption of new technology 14iii.
+What other tactics, including incentives, will effectively persuade businesses and consumers to migrate to electronic payments? ease of use, cost and convenience.
 14iv.
 Which industry bodies should be responsible for developing and/or implementing these tactics?

 Cross-border Payments 15.
-To what extent would the broader adoption of the XML-based ISO 20022 payment message standards in the United States facilitate electronification of business payments and/or cross-border payments?
-16. What strategies and tactics do you think will help move the industry toward desired outcome four - consumers and businesses have greater choice in making convenient, cost-effective, and timely cross-border payments?
-Safety 17 Demonstrate and the convention of increase of increase including authorities in cloud in the transaction the convite of anymout detables on the convite.
-17. Payment security encompasses a broad range of issues including authentication of the parties involved in the transaction, the security of payment databases, the security of software and devices used by end users to access payment systems, and security of the infrastructure carrying payment messages.
+To what extent would the broader adoption of the XML-based ISO 20022 payment message standards in the United States facilitate electronification of business payments and/or cross-border payments? never happen, your still have the existing banks and infrastructure to deal with 16.
+What strategies and tactics do you think will help move the industry toward desired outcome four - consumers and businesses have greater choice in making convenient, cost-effective, and timely cross-border payments?
+Safety 17.
+Payment security encompasses a broad range of issues including authentication of the parties involved in the transaction, the security of payment databases, the security of software and devices used by end users to access payment systems, and security of the infrastructure carrying payment messages.
 17i.
 Among the issues listed above, or others, what are the key threats to payment system security today and in the future?
 17ii.
 Which of these threats are not adequately being addressed?
 17iii.
 What operational or technology changes could be implemented to further mitigate cyber threats?

 18. What type of information on threat awareness and incident response activities would be useful for the industry?
 18i.
 How should this information be made available?
-Overall it is available.
-It was filtered through our organization.
-If you would like more responses it would be better if this survey wasn't as time consuming.
-I found myself just clicking through most of it because there just isn't time in the day to go through the survey.
 19. What future payment standards would materially improve payment security?
 19i.
 What are the obstacles to the adoption of security-related payment standards?
 20. What collaborative actions should the Federal Reserve Banks take with the industry to promote the security of the payment system from end to end?
 21. Please share any additional perspectives on U.S. payment system improvements.